1hAck-0/UE4-Cheat-Source-Code/README.md

 If you know how to make any of these, please make a pull request!

 ## Build and Compile
 * You can only compile in VS22 or higher since the project was created with this version of Visual Studio.
-For ya all lazy asses who haven't updated from VS19, it's worth it anyway
+For ya all lazy asses who haven't updated since VS19, it's worth it anyway
 * Build and compile in x64 architecture since Sword With Suace is 64-bit
 * If you are still not able to compile, please put the correct path to the DirectX SDK in project settings->Configuration Properties->VC++ Directories->Include Directories and Library Directories